About Us

 Our mission is to provide arts programming and creative community for people on rural San Juan Island.
 We believe that artists should have access to tools, space, and collaborative support necessary for creating their art.
 Alchemy Art Center fulfills a vital role as a place where artists of all ages can work, and where the larger community can explore artistic expression.

-By providing access to space and equipment that can be financially prohibitive, as well as internship and residency programs, Alchemy Art Center works to preserve San Juan Island as an accessible place for artists which in turn creates a richer and more creative island culture.
+By providing access to space and equipment that can be financially prohibitive, as well as residency programs, Alchemy Art Center works to preserve San Juan Island as an accessible place for artists which in turn creates a richer and more creative island culture.

 Who We Are